webxdc/webxdc-dev/README.md

 The dev tool console shows messages with the same color prefix as the instance UIs.

+You can simulate the host losing messages by toggling the `Drop Updates` button on a specific instance.
+While enabled the instance will not receive any updates as if the transport has failed to deliver them.
+Note: on later reloads of the page the instance will load all updates again because the state is shared between all instances in the webxdc-dev backend.

 #### Clean state

 Instances start with a clean slate: empty `localStorage` and `sessionStorage`.